SmiffyKMc/dyslexia-app/README.md

 ## 📜 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is a Kaggle competition submission demonstrating on-device AI capabilities.
+Code is provided for educational and evaluation purposes.

 ---